HMS-Core/hms-health-demo-java/README.md

 ## Get familiar with environment requirements.
-* Android Studio 3.6.1 or later
+* Android Studio 3.6.1 or later.
-* Java SDK 1.8 or later
+* Java SDK 1.8 or later.
 * HMS Core (APK) 4.2.0.300 or later has been installed on the phone.
 To read data from the Health app, HMS Core (APK) 5.0.4.300 or later should be installed.

 ## Operation Result